sebasmos/deepfakesfusion/README.md

 # DeepFakes Detection

-Ensembling of two reshaped and tested models based for DeepFake detection based on [1-2], while combining visual artifacts and interpolated/compressed frequency features.
+Ensembling of two reshaped and tested models for DeepFake detection based on [1-2], while combining visual artifacts and interpolated/compressed frequency features.
 Final model tested on the UADFV inter-database.

 ![](/img/table.png)